 On December 20, 2012, the CPUC authorized the "21st Century Energy Systems" (CES-21) in D. 12-12-031 (Decision).
 The Decision authorized development of a five-year "Cooperative Research and Development Agreement " (CRADA), between Pacific Gas and Electric Company (PG&E), Southern California Edison Company (SCE), and San Diego Gas & Electric Company (SDG&E) (collectively known as the Joint Utilities) and the Lawrence Livermore National Laboratories (LLNL).
-Due to a number of changes mandated by the legislature in the Budget Trailer Bill (Senate Bill 96) the CPUC will be revising the CES-21 Decision to comply with the legislation.

-On March 27, 2014, the CPUC approved D.14-03-029, which modifies D.12-12-031 to comply with SB 96.
-Changes included reducing funding from \$152.19 million to \$35 million over the five-year research period, narrowing the scope of the program to focus only on cybersecurity and grid integration, minimizing the governance structure, and enhancing CPUC and Legislative oversight of the program.
+The program was subsequently modified by 2013's Budget Trailer Bill (Senate Bill 96).
+In 2014, the CPUC approved D.14-03-029, which modifies D.12-12-031 to comply with SB 96.
+Changes included reducing funding from \$152.19 million to \$35 million over the five- year research period, narrowing the scope of the program to focus only on cybersecurity and grid integration, minimizing the governance structure, and enhancing CPUC and Legislative oversight of the program.

 On April 25, 2014 the Joint Utilities filed the joint Advice Letter containing their proposed cybersecurity and grid integration research and development projects, revised under the new program requirements.
 The CPUC conducted a thorough and collaborative review of the proposals, convening a consensus-building session among the parties to discuss the issues raised, and approved Resolution E-4677 at a CPUC meeting on October 2, 2014.
+Resolution E-4677 approved, with modifications and additional oversight requirements, the Joint Utilities' proposed cybersecurity and grid integration projects.

-CES-21 Projects Approved in 2014
+CES-21 Progress in 2015